-- reviewing the adequacy of, and, where necessary, questioning management in relation to half-year and annual reports and financial statements of the Trust prepared for release to members, the ASX, regulators and to the public; - reporting to the Board on the half-year and annual reports and financial statements of the Trust; - making recommendations regarding the appointment evaluation and removal of the Trust's external auditor and reviewing and reporting to the Board on the adequacy, scope and quality of the annual statutory audit and half-year audit review and generally on the integrity and reliability of the financial statements; - monitoring and reviewing the effectiveness of the Trust's internal control environment, including the effectiveness of internal control procedures; - monitoring and reviewing the reliability of financial reporting; - monitoring and reviewing the compliance of the Trust with applicable laws and regulations; - monitoring and reviewing the scope of the internal audit function to ensure that its resources are adequate and used effectively, including the co-ordination of the internal and external audit functions; - monitoring the adequacy and effectiveness of compliance systems in relation to the legal exposures of the Trust.
+- reviewing the adequacy of, and, where necessary, questioning the action and judgment of management in relation to halfyearly and annual financial reports of the Trust prepared for release to members, the ASX, regulators and to the public; - reporting to the Board on the half-year and annual reports and financial statements of the Trust; - making recommendations regarding the appointment, remuneration, evaluation and removal of the Trust's external auditor and reviewing and reporting to the Board on the adequacy, scope and quality of the annual statutory audit and half-year audit review and generally on the integrity and reliability of the financial statements; - monitoring and reviewing the effectiveness of the Trust's internal control environment, including the effectiveness of internal control procedures; - monitoring and reviewing the reliability of financial reporting; - monitoring and reviewing the compliance of the Trust with applicable laws and regulations; - monitoring and reviewing the scope of the internal audit function to ensure that its resources are adequate and used effectively, including the co-ordination of the internal and external audit functions; - monitoring the adequacy and effectiveness of compliance systems in relation to the legal exposures of the Trust.

 The Audit and Compliance Committee meets with external auditors at least twice each year (and more frequently if required) to review the adequacy of existing external audit arrangements and the scope of the audit.
 The internal and external auditors have a direct line of communication at any time to either the Chairman of the Audit and Compliance Committee or the Chairman of the Board.
-The Audit and Compliance Committee reports to the Board after each Committee meeting.
+The Audit and Compliance Committee reports to the Board after each Committee meeting and the minutes of each Audit and Compliance Committee meeting are included in the Board papers.